Semily: Sights

-The main landmark is the Church of Saints Peter and Paul.
+The main landmark of Semily is the Church of Saints Peter and Paul.
 It was built in the Neo-Romanesque style in 1908–1911, after the old Baroque church from 1702 was torn down.

 The Church of Saint John the Baptist was built in the Baroque style in 1723–1727.
 It is a valuable cemetery church.

 Dr. Karel Farský prayer house was built for the Czechoslovak Hussite Church in 1938 and is considered one of the most valuable buildings of modern architecture in the region.

 Obecní dům is a large Art Nouveau house built in 1906–1909, which forms a significant landmark in the historic centre of the town.
 The house is decorated with a mosaic by Jano Köhler.

 The town hall dates from 1874.
 It replaced an old dilapidated wooden town hall from 1702.

 The Museum and Regional Gallery is located in a historical one-floor house first documented in the early 17th century, where Antal Stašek worked and his son Ivan Olbracht was born.
 The museum and gallery has been located there since 1960.